berensp/berensp.github.io/_posts/2025-01-03-orthopraxy.md

 [^11]: Pew Research Center, "Faith in Flux: Leaving Catholicism," April 27, 2009 (revised February 2011).

 ## Not holier than thou
-The stereotype regarding the "traditionalists"—or pick your moniker of those attending more conservative parishes—is that they are too cool for school; holier than thou; supercilious.
+The stereotype regarding the "traditionalists"—or pick your moniker of those attending more conservative parishes—is that they are holier than thou, supercilious, too cool for school.
 I'm sure that's the case in certain places, but the opposite of what I've found at Star...maybe because traditionalists are aware of the stereotype and work all the harder for their own humility.

 As for me, I'm just a sinner who's working out his salvation with fear and trembling.
 No lie.
 There's a Jungian principle called *Enantiodromia,* a running contrariwise.
 When a sapling is bent in one direction, you don't just push on it; you pull hard from the other side until it's straight.
-That's me with the Faith: I went seriously off course—that's as much specificity as you're going to get in that confession, Dear Reader—and I believe the Holy Spirit helped me find a traditional parish to "bend back"[^12].
-And I'm sure I'll be doing so for years to come, God willing.
+That's me with the Faith: I went seriously off course—that's as much specificity as you're going to get in that confession, Dear Reader—and I believe the Holy Spirit helped me find a traditional parish to help me "bend back"[^12].

 [^12]: To be clear, a huge ingredient in my "bending back" and my attraction to traditionalism is the fidelity to doctrine and the sound catechesis of the congregation, both of which make a huge difference (e.g., one group understanding that departed souls require prayer versus another people "celebrating the life of" the departed and then maybe not continuing to pray for them because they're assumed to be "in a better place" [i.e., Heaven] may have real consequences).
 But this piece isn't about *all* of traditionalism—just the liturgical aspects—even though the doctrinal aspects are arguably a lot more meaningful.